Monday, 30 March 2026

 There were things that seemed anachronistic from outside military society but that of course is just another word for "tradition" if it is deliberately maintained by a specific group.
 It depends on perspective.
 The power of perspective was belatedly brought home to me in my late twenties or early thirties by an Irishman in a story recounted here.

-There were many things from that proper upper social echelons that remained in the army but which were not part of the lives of most of the families from which those officers came.
+There were many things from the real upper social echelons that remained in the army but which were not part of the lives of most of the families from which those officers came.
 Officers then either were or became, middle class.
 Dad was a typical example.
 He came from a working class family.
-He was the son of a policeman and a shopkeeper who sent their first son at sixteen, to Welbeck, the now defunct pre-cursor of Sandhurst, the officer training school.
+He was the son of a policeman and a shopkeeper who sent their first-born at sixteen, to Welbeck, the now defunct military feeding school for Sandhurst which is where British army officers were and still are trained.

 That’s why I think RSVP cards for instance remained longer in the military for ordinary social events when the rest of society now only used them for weddings.
 An effervescent social life was also a hallmark of the officer culture not only because it was borrowed from an upper class but because it was a necessity to quickly integrate into a ready-made society when everyone was being moved around the world every few years.